 - Bat houses can be installed at any time of the year, but they are more likely to be occupied during the first summer if they are installed before bats emerge from hibernation in the spring.

-Bats prefer warmer climates, so the temperature of your bat house will greatly affect whether bats take up residency.
+Warm temperatures are favorable to bats, so the temperature of your bat house will greatly affect whether bats take up residency.
 Bat house temperatures are influenced by a variety of factors, including exterior color, compass orientation, amount of sun exposure, how well the house is caulked and vented, and the mounting and construction materials.
 Below are a few recommendations to help maintain an ideal temperature inside your bat house:

 - Bat houses should be mounted in areas that receive 6 - 8 hours of direct sunlight every day.